-Laura’s evolving artworks are visual analogues to music that comprise data, fiber optics, programmable LEDs, gesso, and precious metals.
-They require active participation from the viewer whose movement and sound transform the rhythmic patterns and evoke transcendent experiences.
+My evolving artworks are visual analogues to music that comprise sensed data, fiber optics, programmable LEDs, gesso, and precious metals.
+They require active participation from the viewer, whose movement and sound transform the rhythmic patterns and evoke transcendent experiences.

-She is influenced by interlocking Shipibo designs that form vibratory geometric patterns, believed to be sung into existence by indigenous women of the Peruvian Amazon.
-They paint them on their faces, on their ceramics, weave them into their textiles, and for healing.
+I am influenced by interlocking Shipibo designs that form vibratory geometric patterns, believed to be sung into existence by indigenous women of the Peruvian Amazon.
+These designs are painted on their faces, on their ceramics, woven into their textiles, and used for healing.
 According to Angelika Gebhart-Sayer, Professor of Ethnology, University of Marburg, "...the song-design, which saturates the patient's body and is believed to untangle distorted physical and psycho-spiritual energies, restores harmony to the somatic, psychic and spiritual systems of the patient.
-The designs are permanent and remaim with a person's spirit even after death."
+The designs are permanent and remain with a person's spirit even after death."

-She asks questions…is curious…tests hunches…translates ideas into reality…applies these ideas and knowledge from one situation too another…researches and practices alone…recognizes the value of a team…listens, supports…attempts something outside of her comfort zone…sets herself challenges which stretch her abilities…Read more ...
+Lead through human-centered research, curiosity, inspiration and storytelling…test hunches…translate ideas into reality…apply these ideas and knowledge from one situation too another…recognize the value of a multi-disciplinary team…listen...support…attempt things outside of my comfort zone…set challenges which stretch my abilities and those of others…Read more ...